Maharashtra: Primary and secondary level education

-The state has been known for its pioneering role in the development of the modern education system in India.
-Most of the private colleges including religious and special-purpose institutions were set up in the last thirty years after the State Government of Vasantdada Patil liberalised the Education Sector in 1982.
-Under the 10+2+3 plan, after completing secondary school, students typically enroll for two years in a junior college, also known as pre-university, or in schools with a higher secondary facility affiliated with the Maharashtra State Board of Secondary and Higher Secondary Education or any central board.
-Students choose from one of three streams, namely liberal arts, commerce, or science.
-Upon completing the required coursework, students may enroll in general or professional degree programs.
 Schools in the state are either managed by the government or by private trusts, including religious institutions.
 The medium of instruction in most of the schools is mainly Marathi, English, or Hindi, though Urdu is also used.
 The secondary schools are affiliated with the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE), the National Institute of Open School (NIOS), and the Maharashtra State Board of Secondary and Higher Secondary Education.